openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

 Note that this requires that /bin/sh is bash (which may NOT be the case on debian!).
         Otherwise, you need to rewrite the <<< bit.

-The c55cc45edâ€¦ commit is the first wrong cherry-pick.
+The c55cc45ed… commit is the first wrong cherry-pick.
 You may omit that altogether if
         you wish but the complete branch history is going to be rewritten.
 Also note that you should never rewrite commits that are already pushed out to a public place.

-â€
+”

 ### For System Administrators

-â€œ
+“

         [BeginLinux: SAMBA and Share Configuration Through YaST](http://beginlinux.com/desktop/opensuse/samba-and-share-configuration-through-yast)